R-dVL/mouse-mover/README.md

 3. [Security issues](#Security%20issues)

 ## Usage
-This script will keep the computer active to prevent it from sleeping or appearing as afk.
+This script will keep the computer active to prevent it from sleeping or appearing as afk, you will also have an option to schedule a computer shutdown.

 ### Modes
+There are different modes for different situations.

 #### Work
 The caps lock is pressed every minute so that the computer remains active without interrupting you, so that you can have a coffee.

 #### Gaming
 The W, S, 1 and 2 keys are pressed randomly so your character will do random things and the server will not kick you.

+#### Mouse mover
+Mouse will move once a minute.

 ## Download